 - use this new ad instead of the other one, e.g., in a placement or a group

-Note: Each ad on your site needs to be wrapped with a unique Ezoic placeholder.
+Note: You need to wrap each ad on your site with a unique Ezoic placeholder.

 Ezoic’s placeholders are a bit like our Placements.
 They define places where ads could potentially show up.
-Ezoic asks you to implement a lot (i.e., up to 15) of those placements on your site.
-They are only filling those that seem most beneficial for a page impression and not all of them.
+Ezoic asks you to implement as many placements as possible.
+More placeholders don’t mean more ads.
+They are only filling those that seem most beneficial to monetize a given page impression.
+You can also choose whether to focus more on UX, revenue, or a balance between both.

 The placeholder codes look like the wrapper codes from above, but without the ad between them.